-In an article entitled "The Experience of Friendship," William A. Sadler, Jr. found five elements or qualities of friendship in today's Gospel.
+Over the course of my life, I have read several books and articles that have profoundly influenced my life.
+One of those is an article I discovered my senior year of college entitled "The Experience of Friendship" by William A. Sadler, Jr.1 William Sadler found five elements or qualities of friendship in today's Gospel.
 If Jesus' relationships are the model or paradigm for our relationships, I would suggest that these are the five elements or qualities of any love relationship and the distinguishing qualities of any real community.
+Today I would like to share my reflections on these qualities.

-Jesus said, "'I have told you this so that my joy may be in you and your joy may be complete."
+Jesus said, "I have told you this so that my joy may be in you and your joy may be complete."
 Joy is the first quality of love or friendship.
 When our relationships are authentic, we enjoy being with our families, our friends, or our community.
 Even when we are separated from them, we find joy in thinking about them and our relationship with them.

 The second quality is communion.
 The word communion means union with.
 When people love each other as family or friends or community, they share in each other's lives.
 They share each other's joys and sorrows.
-To develop, establish, and maintain communion requires the capacity and willingness to be self revealing, to listen, and to genuinely care.
+To establish, maintain, and develop communion requires the capacity and willingness to be self revealing, to listen, and to genuinely care.

 The third quality is freedom.
 Authentic relationships are born in freedom.
 Love cannot be forced.
 Likewise, at the basis of love or friendship is respect.
 When we respect others, we cherish their otherness.
 We allow them to be the persons they are, the persons God wants them to be.
-We understand that they are not extensions of ourselves.
+We understand that they are not extensions of us.
 Likewise, authentic love or friendship calls forth the best in them.
 Love or friendship motivates them and even empowers them to become the-best-version-of-themselves.